 Teen Room/Homework Center

-The computers in the Teen Room are designated as the library's "Homework Center" and are available on school day afternoons for the exclusive use of students in grades 6-12 with school assignments.
+The computers in the Teen Room are available on school day afternoons for the exclusive use of students in grades 6-12: all teenagers in these grades are asked to sign up in this room when it is open for them (usually from 2:30 until 6:00 p.m., when school is in session).
 Please contact the Young Adult Librarian for more information at 732-745-5108 x22.

 Go back to TOP

 The Children's Room has eight general-use computers for the use of children under age of 13.
 Please contact the Children's Librarian for more information at 732-745-5108 x15.